 When you sign up for that pdf you can also get a pdf workbook with exercises practicing expressions with 'make' and 'do.'

-For listening practice (and ideas), see TED talks.
+For listening practice (and ideas), see also TED talks.
 They're usually under 20 minutes, on various high-interest subjects.

 Podcasts are also great listening practice (though not always easy)-- on any subject you might be interested in.